 Still crystal blue waters and native Andean flowers dispersed among long wild grass.
 Two uninhabited islands that seemingly take the shape of guinea pigs, peeking through the water in the center of the lagoon.
 This is Laguna Cuicocha.

-a town in northern Ecuador, is well-known for having the largest artisanal market in South America, attracting both locals and tourists.
+A town in northern Ecuador is well-known for having the largest artisanal market in South America, attracting both locals and tourists.
 Many locals in Otavalo are indigenous, and this town is a popular first pit-stop among those crossing the border from Colombia.
 A short 30-minute drive from Otavalo lies Laguna Cuicocha.
 Laguna Cuicocha means “Lake of the Guinea Pig” in Ecuador’s indigenous language, Kichwa, named accordingly because of the shape of the islands in the middle of the lagoon.
-Situated among the Andes mountains at 10,650 ft (3,246 m), Laguna Cuiococha is a good acclimatization hike before you begin hiking Ecuador’s volcanoes.
-Everyone must register at the park gate, and entrance is free.
+Situated among the Andes mountains at 10,650 ft (3,246 m), Laguna Cuicocha is a good acclimatization hike before you begin hiking Ecuador’s volcanoes.
+Everyone must register at the park gate, and the entrance is free.
 The circuit around the lake is close to 9 miles (14 km) long and can be walked in 4 – 5 hours.
 You won’t be able to take your eyes off the glistening blue color of the lake, and given a clear day, you probably will walk it on the longer side if you’re stopping to take photos.
 There is also the option to take a boat ride around the lake.

 Laguna Cuicocha, located in the Cotacachi-Cayapas Ecological Reserve, was formed by a volcanic eruption around 3,1000 years ago.
 While it is a fantastic hiking spot, the lagoon means so much more to the indigenous community.
-The lake is considered sacred, and during the Inti Raymi Sun Festival during the season of the summer solstice, locals participate in purifying bathing rituals in the lake, thanking Mother Earth for the harvest and for everything the earth bestows to her guests.
+The lake is considered sacred, and during the Inti Raymi Sun Festival during the season of the summer solstice, locals participate in purifying bathing rituals in the lake, thanking Mother Earth for the harvest and for everything the earth bestows on her guests.

 The hike can be classified as easy to moderate.
 Walking anti-clockwise (with the lake to your left), the first half of the hike is mostly an ascent, and this part is somewhat difficult.
-After the ascent however, the rest of the hike is a relaxed and comfortable walk.
+After the ascent, however, the rest of the hike is a relaxed and comfortable walk.
 We advise that you start in the morning as the afternoon sun is strong.
 In addition, the weather changes quickly and the afternoon could bring showers.
-It is advisable to bring a light rain jacket and of course plenty of sunscreen.
+It is advisable to bring a light rain jacket and of course plenty of sunscreens.
 See our packing list below.

 What to Bring to Laguna Cuicocha